TritonDataCenter/node-cueball/README.md

 Parameters

 - `options` -- Object, with keys:
+  - `defaultPort` -- optional Number, fallback port to use for backends that only have an `address` property
   - `backends` -- Array of objects, each having properties:
     - `address` -- String, an IP address to emit as a backend
-    - `port` -- Number, a port number for this backend
+    - `port` -- Number (optional if `defaultPort` used), a port number for this backend

 This object provides the same `start()` and `stop()` methods as the Resolver class, as well as the same `added` and `removed` events.